Anirbit-AI/Towards-Size-Independent-Generalization-Bounds-for-Deep-Operator-Nets/README.md

 # Generalization Bounds for DeepONet

+This repository contains the official code for the paper : [Towards Size-Independent Generalization Bounds for Deep Operator Nets](https://arxiv.org/abs/2205.11359).

 ## 0. Prerequisites

 The `config.ini` file can be used for setting the branch_layers, trunk_layers, loss_type, huber_delta, x0, y0 T_lim, kappa, N_train,P_train, num_fourier_terms, N_test and P_test.